adwise-fiu/Level-Site-PPDT/README.md

       It is assumed this is a J48 classifier tree model.
    2. The second column would the name of an input file that is tab separated with the feature name and value
    3. The third column would be the expected classification given the input from the second column.
-      If there is a mismatch, there will be an assert error.
+      If there is a mismatch, there will be an assertion error.

 To run the end-to-end test, run the following:
 ```bash